ollihoo/multithread/docs/junit4.md

 * integration tests

-# Maven
+## Maven
 Maven offers different plugins for these test stages:
-* unit tests - Surefire plugin
+* unit tests - maven-surefire-plugin
-* integration test - Failsafe plugin
+* integration test - maven-failsafe-plugin
+    * start application - spring-boot-maven-plugin
+    * transfer random application port - build-helper-maven-plugin

-# Unit Tests
+## Unit Tests
 These tests don't get any @Category annotation (see below).
 There is no special configuration needed in the classes. in pom.xml there is an exclusion of IntegrationTest category in the Surefire plugin: